 - If there is imminent danger, leave the home and call 911.
-Contact the PAT Coordinator and staff next steps to continue services with the family, as safety allows. - If there is no imminent danger, but domestic violence is an issue: - Address it as an advocacy issue affecting the parent and children. - If the parent wants to discuss the domestic violence issues, advocate counseling for the victim and provide Resource Connections with contact information for local counselors. - Encourage the victim to contact local Domestic Violence resources and support at DVACK (Domestic Violence Association of Central Kansas).

-DVACK 24 Hour Hotline: 1-800-874-1499

-Salina office: 785-827-5862 Concordia office: 785-243-4349

-- Consult with the PAT Coordinator - Continue to provide support, whether the victim stays, leaves or returns after leaving. - Any threats made should be well documented and reported, as well as reported to the PAT Coordinator immediately.
+Contact the PAT Coordinator and staff next steps to continue services with the family, as safety allows. - If there is no imminent danger, but Intimate Partner Violence is an issue: - Address it as an advocacy issue affecting the parent and children. - Administer the Relationship Assessment Tool (RAT) privately during a home visit to the caregiver expressing concerns.
+Score the RAT at the PAT office, with a score of 20 or higher indicating a positive score for IPV.
+Documentation will be stored in the family file. - If the parent wants to discuss the Intimate Partner Violence issues, discuss the results of the RAT screening at the next visit, advocate counseling for the victim and provide Resource Connections with contact information for local counselors.
+This information should be discussed with discretion for safety and never when the abuser is present. - Encourage the victim to contact local Intimate Partner Violence resources and support at DVACK (Domestic Violence Association of Central Kansas).
+DVACK 24 Hour Hotline: 1-800-874-1499 Salina office: 785-827-5862 Concordia office: 785-243-4349 - Consult with the PAT Coordinator - Continue to provide support to the family, whether the victim stays, leaves or returns after leaving. - Any threats made should be well documented in the family file and reported, as well as reported to the PAT Coordinator immediately. - PAT Staff will have annual training regarding Intimate Partner Violence, as it applies to the families we serve, as well as annual review of this protocol.